What is Kibble?

-If you're feeding a kibble dog food that is certified complete and balanced by AAFCO (the Associaton of American Feed Control Officials), it needs to meet a number of requirements for nutrition.
-If the ingredients included in the recipe can't naturally meet these requirements, the formula will usually have synthetic vitamins and minerals add as well.
+If you're feeding a kibble dog food that is certified complete and balanced by AAFCO (the Association of American Feed Control Officials), it needs to meet a number of requirements for nutrition.
+If the ingredients included in the recipe can't naturally meet these requirements, the formula will usually have synthetic vitamins and minerals added as well.

 How to Choose the Best Kibble

 Trying to determine the healthiness of a dry kibble pet food by reading the ingredients and nutritional information on the bag is definitely challenging.
 Even if you're a die-hard label reader when buying food for your family, it won't help you much when analyzing dry pet food.
-So, here are a few key points that will help you grade the quality of a food based on looking at the ingredient list and the guaranteed analysis of a food:
+So, here are a few key points that will help you grade the quality of a natural dry dog food or organic dry cat food based on looking at the ingredient list and the guaranteed analysis of a food:

 1. Look at the Protein Level